nuspell/misc-nuspell/packaging/rpm/README.md

 Note that this will do work in `~/rpmbuild`

-Additional checks can be donw with
+Additional checks can be done with

     cd ~
-    sudo mock --verbose SRPMS/nuspell-3.0.0-0.src.rpm
+    sudo mock --verbose SRPMS/nuspell-3.1.0-0.src.rpm
     rpmbuild -rb SRPMS/nuspell-$VERSION-*.src.rpm
     sudo rpm -U RPMS/*/nuspell-$VERSION-*.*.rpm
     nuspell -h